 When you can tune into the movement of this energy, you will feel what I am talking about.

-When looking from this perspective, we understand that temporary regression is part of progression in general and growth happens through many ups and downs.
-In terms of healing, often things get worse before they get better and going through a dark night of the soul is a vital part of the healing process.
+From this perspective, we understand that temporary regression is part of progression in general, and growth happens through many ups and downs.
+In terms of healing, things often get worse before they get better, and going through a dark night of the soul is a vital part of the healing process.

 2. Why Healing Happens in Layers

-In terms of the healing process, it also has its cycles and rhythms.
-You can learn to go with this flow.
+The healing process also has cycles and rhythms.
+You can learn to go with the flow.

-As healing happens in layers, many times we revisit the same story to get to the core wound.
+Healing happens in layers, and as such, many times, we revisit the same story to get to the core wound.